 Many butterflies are distinctive; however, some can be difficult to identify.
 A record should only be made when the recorder is sure of the species.
 Records like 'cabbage white' or 'white species' are unhelpful.
-Butterflies are a well studied group and there are a number of excellent field guides to assist identification.
+Butterflies are a well-studied group and there are many excellent field guides to assist identification.